agile-lab-dev/witboost-cdp-impala-specific-provisioner/README.md

 Most application configurations are handled with the Typesafe Config library.
 You can find the default settings in the `reference.conf` of each module.
 Customize them and use the `config.file` system property or the other options provided by Typesafe Config according to your needs.
 The provided docker image expects the config file mounted at path `/config/application.conf`.

 Especially for CDP Private Cloud, a set of required configuration fields must be modified, like Ranger and HDFS base URLs.
 For more information on the configuration and to understand how to set up the provisioner for a specific type of CDP Cloud, see [Configuring the Impala Specific Provisioner](docs/Configuration.md).

+### Helm chart configuration

+#### CDP Public v.s.
+CDP Private

+The chart provides a couple of configurations to setup the provisioner to work on either CDP Public Cloud or CDP Private Cloud. `private.enabled` would set the necessary environment variables that the provisioner needs in order to work (see [Running](#running)).
+By setting it to `true` it will remove the Access Key and Private Key used by the Cloudera SDK to contact the public cloud.

+The second configuration `kerberos.enabled` would set the necessary system properties needed for the provisioner to authenticate on a Kerberos system to services like Impala.
+For this, the provisioner expects a `jaas.conf` file and `krb5.conf`.
+For more information about these files see [Configuring the Impala Specific Provisioner](./docs/Configuration.md#jdbc-configuration).
+You can provide override values for these files using the `kerberos.krb5Override` and `kerberos.jaasOverride` fields.

+#### Custom Root CA

+The chart provides the option `customCA.enabled` to add a custom Root Certification Authority to the JVM truststore.
+If this option is enabled, the chart will load the custom CA from a secret with key `cdp-private-impala-custom-ca`.
+The CA is expected to be in a format compatible with `keytool` utility (PEM works fine).

 ## Deploying